 9 Recognition of cooperation

 The cooperation between the ITU-T and JTC 1 has resulted in the development of a large and growing set of related Recommendations and International Standards.
 It is valuable that users perceive these results as a cohesive whole.
-The common text format set forth in Appendix II facilitates this view.
+The common text format (see the note in clause 1.3) facilitates this view.
 Another important area where cohesiveness can be shown is with respect to previously completed collaborative work that resulted in technically aligned text published separately with "house-style" differences.
 When these so-called "twins" are to be updated and/or republished, it is recommended that they be converted to the common text format.

 If, during a transition period, any of these "twin" Recommendations or International Standards will be updated but not in the common text format, attention should be given to the following means to reinforce the cooperation and cohesiveness of the development effort: